justinsb/scaler/README.md

 * We observe various inputs (number of nodes, sum of node cores, sum of node memory etc)
 * ScalingPolicies explicitly transform those inputs into an "optimum" value for resource requests & limits for daemonsets / deployments / replicasets.
-For example, cpu might be modelled as `200m + (coreCount * 10m)`.
+For example, cpu might be modelled as `200m + (cores * 10m)`.
+  We don't support expressions via a DSL, but rather via fields in the API (e.g. `base: 200m`, `input: cores`, `slope: 10m`).
+* When we must restart the target pods when we change the resources, so we try to avoid scaling them for every input change.
-* We can optionally apply Smoothing, so that oscillations (for example during a rolling-update) won't result in the targeted resources "flapping".
+  We would like to avoid oscillations (for example during a rolling-update) resulting in rapid-rescaling the targeted resources.
-* We can optionally apply Quantization, so that the final value will be a human sensible-value. i.e. 256m, not 253m.
+* The first way we avoid rapid-rescaling is by defining `segments`; which round the input value up to a multiple of an interval called `every`.
+Each segment applies to a different range of input values, and this lets us express the idea that at small scale we care about every core, but at larger scale we probably value avoiding restarts more than having the optimal value.
+* The second way we avoid rapid-rescaling is that we delay scaling down - either by enforcing a time delay before scaling down, or by tolerating resource values that are higher than our computed values - or both.
+We currently always scale up immediately.

 We repeat this operation at a regular interval (e.g. every 10 seconds) to compute the target values.
 We run a second periodic task which applies the updated resources whenever they are out of date.
 Running two loops allows